Child & Youth Protection

-Jerri L. Burkhardt, Associate Director, Child and
+Jerri L. Burkhardt, Director, Office of CYP

-Julia R. Tillman, Victims Assistance Coordinator
+Julia R. Caplan, Victims Assistance Coordinator

 The Archdiocese of Baltimore is committed to providing a safe environment for children and youth.
 The Archdiocese of Baltimore will work to produce a healthy and nurturing environment for our children and youth.
 We will strive to make our Church a safe environment for them.
 We will exclude from ministry, employment and volunteer service anyone against whom there is a credible allegation of child abuse.
 We will ensure that victims are offered quality pastoral care and counseling.
 We will affirm the efforts of people who provide appropriate and loving outreach to the children and youth of the Archdiocese of Baltimore.

 We believe that God’s people have the right to healthy ministry and to quality pastoral care.

 We believe that at the heart of this ministry is a relationship with God, a desire for holiness, and a commitment to live in right relationship with God’s people.

 We believe that the protection of those children and youth entrusted to the church’s care is of paramount interest.